wabkur/alx-higher_level_programming/0x05-python-exceptions/README.md

-function that divides 2 integers and prints the result
+function that divides element by element 2 lists